bgamari/ghc-wiki-import/trac-admin.md

-It supports an extra `--inherit` option, which can be used to specify a global configuration file which can be used share settings between several environments.
+It supports an extra `--inherit` option, which can be used to specify a global configuration file which can be used to share settings between several environments.
 You can also inherit from a shared configuration afterwards, by setting the `[inherit] file` option in the `conf/trac.ini` file in your newly created environment, but the advantage of specifying the inherited configuration file at environment creation time is that only the options *not* already specified in the global configuration file will be written in the created environment's `conf/trac.ini` file.
 See [TracIni\#GlobalConfiguration](trac-ini#global-configuration).

 Note that in version 0.11 of Trac, `initenv` lost an extra last argument `<templatepath>`, which was used in previous versions to point to the `templates` folder.
-If you are using the one-liner '`trac-admin /path/to/trac/ initenv <projectname> <db> <repostype> <repospath>`' in the above and getting an error that reads **'`Wrong number of arguments to initenv: 4`**', then this is because you're using a `trac-admin` script from an **older** version of Trac.
+If you are using the one-liner `trac-admin /path/to/trac/ initenv <projectname> <db> <repostype> <repospath>` in the above and get an error that reads `Wrong number of arguments to initenv: 4`, then this is because you are using a `trac-admin` script from an **older** version of Trac.

 ## Interactive Mode